Halfway Houses in Savannah, GA

 Services provided:

-• Adult women, veterans and LGBT clients
+• Adult women, LGBT and active duty military

 • Sliding fee scale